 Our business is subject to government regulations and we require certain approvals, licences, registrations and permissions for operating our business, some of which may have expired and for which we may have either made or are in the process of making applications for obtaining the approval or their renewal.
-Such approvals, licenses and registrations elapse in the ordinary course of business and our Company makes applications for renewal as and when practicable and as per applicable law.
 In addition, we may not be in compliance with certain conditions prescribed under such approvals or licences.
 Government licences and approvals may also be tied to numerous conditions, some of which may be onerous to our Company and require substantial expenditures.
 There is no assurance in the future that the licences, approvals and permits applied for or held by us will be issued, approved or renewed in a prompt manner, or at all, under applicable law.
 Our failure to obtain or timely renew such licences and approvals and comply with the provisions of the applicable laws and regulations could lead to imposition of sanctions by the relevant authorities, including penalties.
 Furthermore, our failure to obtain or renew licences and approvals could affect our ability to recover under our insurance policies.
-For details, please see the section entitled "Government and Other Approvals" on page 325.
+For details, please see the section entitled "Government and Other Approvals" on page 307.

 Further, applications for approvals, licences, registrations and permissions for operating our business need to be made within certain timeframes and are often subject to the discretion of relevant authorities.
 We cannot assure you that we would be able to receive these approvals in a timely manner or at all.
 In addition, certain government approvals and licences are subject to numerous conditions, some of which may be onerous and may requiring us to incur substantial expenditure.
 If we are unable to make applications and renew or obtain necessary permits, licences and approvals on acceptable terms, in a timely manner, at a reasonable cost, or at all, it could materially and adversely affect our financial condition and results of operations.
-For further details, please see the section entitled "Government and Other Approvals" on page 325.
+For further details, please see the section entitled "Government and Other Approvals" on page 307.